-The entire parcel is mapped with hydric soils (Basinger sand) as shown on the USDA Soil Conservation Service Soils Survey map; an indicator that wetlands may be present on the property.
-A wetland determination will be required prior to any land clearing activities, site plan design or building permit submittal.
+The northwestern portion of the property is mapped with hydric soils (Anclote sand) as shown on the USDA Soil Conservation Service Soils Survey map; an indicator that wetlands may be present on the property.
+A wetland delineation will be required prior to any land clearing activities, site plan design or building permit submittal.
 Per Section 62-3694(c)(2), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy would render a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
 Application of the one-unit-per-five-acres limitation shall limit impacts to wetlands for single family residential development on a cumulative basis, to not more than 1.8% of the total property acreage.
-Any permitted wetland impacts must meet the requirements of Section 62-3694(e)
+Any permitted wetland impacts must meet the requirements of Section 62-3694(e) including avoidance of impacts, and will require mitigation in accordance with

-including avoidance of impacts, and will require mitigation in accordance with Section 62-3696.
-The applicant is encouraged to contact NRM at (321) 633-2016 prior to any site plan design.
+Section 62-3696.
+The applicant is encouraged to contact NRM at (321) 633-2016 prior to any plan or permit submittal.